SonarSource/sonar-java/README.md

     export ORCHESTRATOR_CONFIG_URL=file:///home/user/workspace/orchestrator.properties

-Because running the ITs, be sure your MAVEN_HOME environment variable is set.
+Before running the ITs, be sure your MAVEN_HOME environment variable is set.

 #### Plugin Test